m-dj435/sportradar/README.md

 ## Env.

 Please see that this uses SECRET_KEY.
-In order to use this app please set your own key please register [https://developer.sportradar.com/docs/read/Home](sportradar) over there.
+In order to use this app please set your own key please register [Sportradar Developer Portal
+](https://developer.sportradar.com/docs/read/Home) over there.
 Furthermore please set you REACT_APP_API_KEY in .env.local file in the root of project

 ## Please be aware of CORS issue.

 Unfortunately I struggle with sportradar calls ended up with CORS error.
-In order to fix problem I could make an proxy server however that was not the point of my tasks so I decided to use [https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc](Moesif Origin & CORS Changer) chrome extension.
+In order to fix problem I could make an proxy server however that was not the point of my tasks so I decided to use [Moesif Origin & CORS Changer](https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc) chrome extension.

 ### In project helpers folder